I believe email is the best way to start a business online.

 Facebook is a titan when it comes to online business.
 I love Facebook.
 Hundreds of millions of people use Facebook every day and Facebook allows incredible targeting options.

 Facebook is less complicated than Google, less expensive than purchasing solo ads, and is highly effective.
-Facebook also has ridiculous targeting potential because of how much information they have about there 1 billion-plus users.
+Facebook also has ridiculous targeting potential because of how much information they have about their 1 billion+ users.

 However, like Google Adwords, it’s important to first learn the ins and outs of Facebook advertising before spending significant amounts of money.

-By tapping into these different sources of traffic, building an email list is a sure shot.
+By tapping into these different sources of traffic, building an email list from zero to thousands can become a pretty quick reality.

 Now let’s talk about the next piece of the puzzle: promoting offers and generating revenue.